anime-vsub/app/README.md

 # AnimeVsub Application!

+> [!WARNING]
-📢⚠️📌❗ **The application is currently distributed for free on GitHub and it is OPEN SOURCE COMPLYING WITH THE [GNU GPL-3.0 LICENSE](./LICENSE)
+> 📢⚠️📌❗ **The application is currently distributed for free on GitHub and it is OPEN SOURCE COMPLYING WITH THE [GNU GPL-3.0 LICENSE](./LICENSE)
-PLEASE DO NOT MODIFY IT TO EMBEDD ADVERTISING OR USE IT FOR COMMERCIAL PURPOSES.**
+> PLEASE DO NOT MODIFY IT TO EMBEDD ADVERTISING OR USE IT FOR COMMERCIAL PURPOSES.**

-**IF FRAUDULENT BEHAVIORS SUCH AS INSERTING ADS AND TAKEAWAYS OF THE APP CONTINUE I WILL SHUT DOWN THE ENTIRE APP WITH A FOREIGN KEY (ALL MODIFIED APPS WILL ALSO STOP WORKING) AND STOP APP DEVELOPMENT**
+> **IF FRAUDULENT BEHAVIORS SUCH AS INSERTING ADS AND TAKEAWAYS OF THE APP CONTINUE I WILL SHUT DOWN THE ENTIRE APP WITH A FOREIGN KEY (ALL MODIFIED APPS WILL ALSO STOP WORKING) AND STOP APP DEVELOPMENT**

 <div style="text-align: center;">
    <img src="./meta/app_icon.svg" width="120px">
    <h1 style="font-size: 16px">AnimeVsub</h1>
 </div>

+> [!IMPORTANT]
-**Visit https://app.animevsub.eu.org to download APK**
+> **Visit https://app.animevsub.eu.org to download APK**

+> [!TIP]
-> **The current desktop version [open source](https://github.com/anime-vsub/desktop-web) is available at: https://animevsub.eu.org**
+> The current desktop version [open source](https://github.com/anime-vsub/desktop-web) is available at: https://animevsub.eu.org

 > ~~The goal of this application is to allow users to interact intuitively and explore new Anime sets in place of the outdated web interface of [animevietsub](https://animevietsub.pro).~~
 >